Skip to main content

 "I stay in Udaipur.
 And work as a lecturer.”
 Ajabdeh nodded as Pratap frowned at her words.

-“I thought you were abroad… The last time we spoke…” She stopped walking, and turned her face to him a little blankly, as she looked up at his words.
+“I thought you were abroad… The last time we spoke…” She stopped walking and turned her face to him a little blankly, as she looked up at his words.

 “You remember that?”
 He shrugged sheepishly.
 Of course, he did.
 She held her hair, messy from the breeze and swept it to one side.

 “The wedding never happened.”
-She started walking again as Pratap was at a loss of words.
+She started walking again as Pratap was at a loss for words.
 Could he ask what happened?
 “My parents died in a car crash three days before…” He let out an involuntary gasp of shock.

 “I am so sorry, Ajabdeh.”
 She nodded at his words.
 “He came to be with me, especially when my sister went abroad.”